CNS metastasis: Alternative techniques

-When a lesion is suspected of having CNS metastases and its primary site is unknown, additional imaging and biopsies maybe necessary for an accurate diagnosis.
+When a lesion is suspected of having CNS metastases and its primary site is unknown, additional imaging and biopsies may be necessary for an accurate diagnosis.
 These procedures allow medical practitioners to examine and evaluate the histology, or micro-anatomy, of the suspected tissue.

 MR spectroscopy (MRS) of the brain to identify different chemical components based on their unique resonant frequencies.

-Biopsies involve surgical removal of the suspected tissue but can be invasive.
-They warrant a thorough evaluation of their necessity and the patient's capability to withstand the side effects.
+Biopsies involve the surgical removal of the suspected tissue, but can be invasive.
+They warrant a thorough evaluation of their necessity and the patient's ability to withstand the side effects.

-A less intrusive alternative imaging technique is magnetic resonance spectroscopy (MRS), which is used to determine the chemical compositions of cells.
+A less intrusive alternative imaging technique is magnetic resonance spectroscopy (MRS), which is used to determine the chemical composition of cells.
 However, it is not as reliable as biopsies.

-These techniques are also relevant if a singular metastasis site is inadequate to explain the patient symptoms.
+These techniques are also relevant if a singular metastasis site is inadequate to explain the patient's symptoms.
 In this case, additional screenings would be warranted to locate the other lesions and the tumour source.
 With this information, doctors aim to determine the metastasis lineage and accurately identify the underlying cancer.
 Modern clinical screening allows the detection of numerous serum levels of circulating tumour cells.
 However, a disproportionate amount of metastasis is still undetectable, causing under-diagnosis.